 The impetus for this change of approach can be traced to Augustine’s early writing against his most trenchant Pelagian opponent, Julian of Eclanum.
 The clash between Augustine and Julian was, among other things, a clash between attitudes to sexuality.
 Augustine foregrounded sexual lust in Christian theology: it was a consequence of the Fall, and an evil in and of itself.
 Julian argued against what he saw as Augustine’s overly ascetic viewpoint.
 For Julian, the sexual drive could be managed by the will and was not an evil in itself as long as it was used for procreation--a view that was much more in keeping with Roman cultural tradition and, indeed, with pre-Augustinian Christian thought.
-His views were highly objectionable to Augustine, who held that the “evil of lust” (malum libidinis: a phrase that Augustine uses again and again) was independent of the good use that marriage and procreation made of it.
-In one particular section of his Ad Turbantium (written c.
+His views were highly objectionable to Augustine, who held that the “evil of lust” (malum libidinis: a phrase that Augustine uses again and again) was independent of the good use that marriage and procreation put it to.
+In one particular section of his Ad Turbantium (To Turbantius; written c.
 419), Julian brings in some scriptural references to argue his point.
 He quotes Romans 1:27 and notes that Paul speaks of men leaving the “natural use” of women in order to engage in sex with men; this shows, according to Julian, that sex with women is both natural and even commendable.
 He then brings in the narrative of Sodom, misquoting Ezekiel 16:49 to the effect that Sodom was destroyed for “fullness of bread and abundance of wine” (saturitas panum et abundantia uini).
 If one wishes to blame the Sodomites’ corruption on the “vigor of their members” (membrorum uigor), he argues, one must also blame bread and wine, since they were also responsible for this corruption.
 In other words, according to Julian’s reading, the sin of Sodom is general excess rather than specifically sexual excess and Augustine’s obsession with the sexual aspect of Christian ethics leads him to go beyond what is written in scripture.
 In his reply, Augustine does not pay much attention at all to Julian’s point about the real sin of Sodom, simply noting that bread and wine are not to be reprehended because some men are luxurious.
 However, from this point forward, Augustine begins to adopt the shorthand of talking about the sin of Sodom with reference to Romans 1:27.
 This idea was already abroad in the Late Antique world, but Augustine seems to have made a particular point of pushing this association.
 In yoking the sin of Sodom to Paul’s edict against “unnatural” behaviors, he may have been making a statement against the teachings of Julian.
 Where Julian had sought to emphasize the point that the sin of Sodom was not just rooted in sexual excess, Augustine wished to push a different reading of the narrative, one that emphasized concupiscence as the reason for Sodom’s punishment.